-While charging my iPhone 6s Plus using one of the QC 3.0 port on the PowerPort Speed 5 desktop charger, I would feel that faint leak of electricity whenever I touched it.
-To be clear, I got the grounding of all wall sockets redone in my room.
-I still don't know the reason behind that experience, and I don't have the right tools to test that.
+While charging my iPhone 6s Plus using one of the QC 3.0 ports on the PowerPort Speed 5 desktop charger, I would feel that faint leak of electricity whenever I touched it.
+To be thorough, I even got the grounding of all wall sockets redone in my room.
+I still don't know the reason behind that experience, and I don't have the right tools to test that either.
 Hence, I had stopped using the QC 3.0 port to charge my iPhone.

 The XP50 charger outputs 40W, which translates to 2.4A per port or 8A in total.
 That means you can charge up to three devices at 2.4A at a time.
 Also, charging five devices would happen at 8A.
 That should be fine since it is a desktop charger one would use at home or office desk.

 The 2 meter or 6.6 feet USB-C 3.1 Gen 1 cable is thick, braided, and a bit stiff.
 It looks as well as feels premium to double up as data transfer cable.
 The durable build and lifetime limited warranty might make it last me a long time.

 I'm quite satisfied with the AMX XP50 and would certainly pack it in my lugguage for a long trip with friends.
 That'd help avoid any squabbles like someone hogging the only wall socket.

 Suggestion to AMX:

 The AMX XP50 and other chargers could look good with a matte surface.